itssaifurrehman/ELK-Stack-with-FileBeat/README.md

 docker-compose -f docker-compose.yml up -d

-Check all the 5 container are running perfectly or not docker-compose -f docker-compose.yml ps
+Check all the 5 container are running perfectly or not

+docker-compose -f docker-compose.yml ps

-Now go to Kibana(http://localhost:5601/ and create index there and start visualizing the logs
+Now go to Kibana(http://localhost:5601/ and create index there and start visualizing the logs.